Takshshah-16/Data-Professional-Power-BI-1/README.md

 ---

 ## How to Use
 1. **Download Report:** Clone this repository or download the attached Power BI file.
+[Power BI Report](https://raw.githubusercontent.com/Takshshah-16/Data-Professional-Power-BI-1/main/DataProfessionalSurveyReport.pbix)

 2. **Open in Power BI Desktop:** Use the free Power BI desktop tool to view or interact with the dashboard.
 3. **Explore Insights:** Filter by job title, geography, and satisfaction metrics for tailored insights.